-First I decreased the ginger a bit then added garlic and shallots.
-I used dark soy sauce in lieu of light, increased the vinegar but used rice in lieu of wine (yeah, I know, like that really makes a difference), increased the grapeseed oil, then added fish sauce, toasted sesame oil, honey, and crushed red chile pepper.
-I also ‘chopped’ everything and kept it rustic, nothing finely minced, although I did take care to make sure no one got a huge chunk of garlic or ginger to chew on.
-Minced enough.
+First I decreased the ginger a bit, then added extra garlic and shallots.
+I used dark soy sauce in lieu of light, increased the vinegar but used rice vinegar in lieu of wine (yeah, I know, like that really makes a difference), increased the grapeseed oil and added fish sauce, toasted sesame oil, honey, and crushed red chile pepper.
+I also ‘chopped’ everything and kept it rustic, nothing finely minced, although I did take care to make sure no one got a huge chunk of garlic or ginger to chew on aka minced enough.

 FINALLY, the winner of the Le Creuset Oval Baker!
 I didn’t use random integer because there was a pingback, a brief convo between me and someone, and well, just felt it would be more fair to do it another way.
 I wrote down every name in order, then placed the sheet of paper with the names across the room on the floor, and tossed a penny on it (I know what you’re thinking lol).
 The penny landed on…*fake drum roll*…LIA!
 Congratulations!
 I’ll email you to get your info and send it right out!